Frequently asked questions

 6. Prints made with the cut surface of fruits and vegetables or bubble wrap.

 7. Photographs may be suitable but will need some digital manipulation.
 You could try using some of the tools available in photo editing programs such as Adobe Photoshop like Levels, Curves, Threshold or filters such as Half Tone or Sketch to create interesting images.
-It is usually a good idea to ‘cut away’ the background as well to avoid rectangles edges.
+It is usually a good idea to ‘cut away’ the background as well to avoid rectangular edges.
 If you don’t have access to a photo-editing program you could try tracing the key elements of a photograph to create a slightly abstracted ‘sketch’.

 Copyright: if you wish to use artwork that you do not own, please make sure that it is copyright free, or that you have permission to use it and you can forward that permission to us, so that we are not breaching copyright by printing the image onto a screen.
+If you can assure us that you have permission to use the copyrighted image we will, of course, be happy to make your screen.

 What do I need to do before I send my image(s) for processing?